elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

 > *   The message authentication algorithm is determined
 > *   The hash algorithm is determined
 >
 > During the key exchange, the server identifies itself to the client with a unique host key.
-If the client has never communicated with this particular server before, the server&#8217;s host key is unknown to the client and it does not connect.
-OpenSSH gets around this problem by accepting the server&#8217;s host key.
+If the client has never communicated with this particular server before, the server's host key is unknown to the client and it does not connect.
+OpenSSH gets around this problem by accepting the server's host key.
 This is done after the user is notified and has both accepted and verified the new host key.
-In subsequent connections, the server&#8217;s host key is checked against the saved version on the client, providing confidence that the client is indeed communicating with the intended server.
-If, in the future, the host key no longer matches, the user must remove the client&#8217;s saved version before a connection can occur.
+In subsequent connections, the server's host key is checked against the saved version on the client, providing confidence that the client is indeed communicating with the intended server.
+If, in the future, the host key no longer matches, the user must remove the client's saved version before a connection can occur.

 ### OpenSSH Configuration Files